How to Dry Morel Mushrooms

 It would help if you sliced your morel mushrooms into thin slices before starting this process.
 You can place them outside on screens, or you can put them in a dry place.
 Before storing the morels, ensure they are completely dried, and if you realize they still have moisture, leave them outside for a long while.
 This method will take you days before the morel mushrooms become completely dry and brittle.

-Morel mushrooms have a unique honeycomb texture and shape with a smoky flavor, making them the star of many dishes.
+Morel mushrooms have a unique honeycomb texture and shape with a smokey flavor, making them the star of many dishes.
 Drying morel mushrooms will make them last longer and enable you to enjoy them any day you want.
 Dried morel mushrooms can be easily re-hydrated when you need to cook them.